Ali100i/ICS_415/Assignment_3/README.md

 ]
 ```

-### Stanford Rabbit (OBJ Model)

-The Stanford Rabbit is loaded from the `stanford_rabbit.obj` file using an OBJ loader function.
-Its position is controlled by an offset—in this project, the bunny is positioned to the left of the green sphere and one unit closer to the camera than the sphere.
-You can adjust the offset and scale in the `load_obj` function call within `render_scene()`.

 ## Output

 The program renders a scene that includes spheres, a cylinder, and the Stanford Rabbit, then saves the final image as `raytraced_scene.png`.